Towards Porting Operating Systems with Program Synthesis: Discussion

 For example, machine dependent code must properly update page tables.
 Failure to perform such operations correctly, such as setting the wrong page permissions or using the wrong address-space ID, can create security vulnerabilities.
 However, verifying the page table updates will not protect against the \MI virtual memory system failing to revoke access permissions at the proper times.
 Correspondingly, setting the wrong page permissions will in general result in denying accesses that should succeed, which will cause programs (or the system) to crash, which in turn is relatively unlikely to be missed during development.

 \REVISION{ Furthermore, incorporating security related restrictions into synthesis is an interesting direction for future investigation.
-Integrating them with the specification or even adding as extra constraints can, in general, allow rejecting vulnerable assembly programs during synthesis.
-This provides further security guarantees. }
+Integrating them with the specification or even adding as extra constraints can, in general, allow rejecting vulnerable assembly programs during synthesis, which would provide further security guarantees. }